-- Actons Hotel, the top rated hotel in Kinsale (4.5/5 stars on TripAdvisor) (Book on Hotels.com)
+- Actons Hotel, the top rated hotel in Kinsale.
+Rooms from $121 per night; book on Booking.com

+Rise early for an ambitious day of sightseeing and driving.
 Explore Kinsale a little while making your way to breakfast at the Lemon Leaf Cafe.
-They claim to offer the best coffee and breakfast in the county, and I can’t disagree.
+They claim to offer the best coffee and breakfast in the county, and I don’t disagree.